-Kids Church is available every Sunday with separate classes for preschool (ages 2.9 – 5 years) and elementary students (ages 6 – 12 years).
+Kids Church is available every Sunday for preschool (ages 2.9 – 5 years) and elementary students (ages 6 – 12 years).
 It is led by a rotation of volunteer teachers who have a passion for children to experience the love of Christ.
-We use The Gospel Project curriculum, which teaches the entire Bible to children in a 3-year rotation

 Living out Shalom together

-Men’s Fellowship is held every other Friday, 6pm – 8pm at 59 Hazelton, Mattapan.
+Men’s Breakfast Fellowship is held every 2nd Saturday of the month, 8am – 10am at 15 Elmhurst Street, Dorchester.
 We eat together, share deeply about how we are applying Christ to our lives as men, and pray for one another.

-Lighthouse Groups are a place where we can grow deeper as followers of Christ.
-Groups meet in members’ homes where we set a table and open our doors to neighbors.
+Book Groups are discussions of Scripture or other books where we can grow deeper as followers of Christ.
+Groups meet in members’ homes where we open our doors to neighbors.
 This is a place where you can connect more deeply with Jesus in a smaller group setting.
 Groups are co-ed and child friendly and are always open to new people.

 We partner with existing Christian ministries and justice organizations to better love our neighbors and our neighborhoods.